 Are Speed And Cadence Sensors Worth It?

-If you wanna use Zwift and don’t have a smart trainer you’re going to need a speed sensor at the very least.
+If you wanna use Zwift or other compatible training apps without a smart trainer you’re going to need a speed sensor at the very least.
 I’ve personally loved Zwift for casual group rides, as well as structured training.
-If you’re new to Zwift, you can check out some tips I pulled together to make sure you don’t get overwhelmed.

 Power Meter vs Speed & Cadence Sensors

-Depending on your budget, you may choose to install a power meter.
-This is more relevant if you’re using a basic trainer with a regular bike.
-This is because Zwift calculates game play based on power so with speed and cadence sensors, power is being estimated.
+Depending on your budget, you may choose to install a power meter on your bike instead.
+This is more relevant if you’re using a basic trainer with a regular bike because Zwift calculates game play based on power so with speed and cadence sensors, power is being estimated.

 If you want to get into racing on Zwift, you’ll need to have a smart trainer or power meter.
 You’ll also need to get yourself a heart rate monitor – I’m currently using the Wahoo TICKR X.